subramanya-kn/DS_Lab_Programs/README.md

 # DS_Lab_Programs

-It has all the DS Programs which comes under VTU 2018 scheme
+It contains all the DS Programs which comes under VTU 2018 scheme